psychemedia/island-storynotes/dunnose-meridian.md

 p383

 XVI.
-An Account of the Measurement of an Arc of the Meridian, extending from Dunnose, in the Isle of Wight, Latitude go° S7 ; 8", to Clifton, in Yorkshire, Latitude 53 27' 3!", in course of the Operations carried on for the Trigonometrical Survey of England, in the Tears i8oo 5 1801, and 1802* By Major William Mudge, of the Royal Artillery, F. R. S.
+An Account of the Measurement of an Arc of the Meridian, extending from Dunnose, in the Isle of Wight, Latitude go° S7 ; 8", to Clifton, in Yorkshire, Latitude 53 27' 3!", in course of the Operations carried on for the Trigonometrical Survey of England, in the Years i8oo 5 1801, and 1802* By Major William Mudge, of the Royal Artillery, F. R. S.

 Read June 23, 1803